connecting colindale: a flight path folly

 Colindale has a green core, a series of active green spaces that span the neighbourhood.
-What it lacks is connection, a way to guide people through these spaces, linking them up and helping people navigate from one to the other - making the most of the rich offerings available.
+But it lacks connection; a way to intuitively guide people between parks, linking them up and helping people navigate from one to the other - making the most of the rich offerings available.

-Connecting Colindale proposes a series of small pavilion structures that will aid navigation and open up the communities understanding of the offerings their neighbourhood has to give them.
+Connecting Colindale proposes a small pavilion structure that will aid navigation and open up the community’s understanding of the offerings their neighbourhood has to give them.

-A verdant pavilion, inspired by these flights paths will be constructed to create a physical map of the area and highlighting key pathways of connection.
-As the pathway flies overhead the maps shadow will spread across the pavement below.
-Each planter will support the framework at a key “you are here” junction, allowing people to connect with the parks outlines they are so used to seeing on google maps but seeing the highlighted green thread that shows them a new path to a park as yet unexplored.
+A verdant pavilion, inspired by these flight paths, will be constructed to create a physical map of the area and highlighting key pathways of connection.
+As the pathway flies overhead the map's shadow will spread across the pavement below.
+Each planter will support the framework at a key “you are here” junction, allowing people to connect with the park's outlines they are so used to seeing on google maps but seeing the highlighted green thread that shows them a new path to a park as yet unexplored.

 Over time the flight paths will gradually get filled with climbing plants making green pathways across the sky.